StefRuseva88/selenium-web-driver/README.md

 Automate the interaction with dropdown menus using Selenium.

-**Steps:**

-1. Open the application with the given URL.
+**Objective:**

-2. Identify the dropdown element by its `name` attribute.
+- Identify the dropdown element by its `name` attribute.
-3. Utilize the `SelectElement` class to access and interact with dropdown options.
+- Utilize the `SelectElement` class to access and interact with dropdown options.
-4. Save the dropdown information to a text file.
+- Save the dropdown information to a text file.
-5. Locate the file in the `bin -> Debug -> net{version}` folder.
+- Locate the file in the `bin -> Debug -> net{version}` folder.

 ## Data-Driven Testing